Executors layer on-premise deployment

 Once you have configured one of the previous approaches, you only need to start the YepCode executor.

-For this, open a terminal in the same folder where is your docker-compose file and use the following command:
+For this, open a terminal in the same folder where your docker-compose file is and use the following command:

 docker-compose up -d

-If you need to update the YepCode executor image, you can use pull command and then recreate the container:
+If you need to update the YepCode executor image, you can use the pull command and then recreate the container:

 docker-compose pull && docker-compose up -d